The Annual Fund: Creating the Middlebury Experience

 The impact of a gift for financial aid begins with individuals and ripples outward through the entire Middlebury community and the communities our students will help to shape.
 There may be no deeper expression of our values than our commitment to admit the most qualified students without regard to their ability to pay.
 No other investment pays greater dividends that supporting talented young men and women with the ability and motivation to make a positive difference wherever they go.

 Financial aid is also a key priority for the graduate programs.
 Aid is awarded on the basis of financial need and scholastic achievement.
 Our goal is to increase the financial aid available to students, including mid-career professionals, who wish to enroll in these programs but cannot afford the full cost.

 Applying the Liberal Arts

 Middlebury students must be prepared to engage the world by testing and applying what they are learning in the classroom to real-word problems.
 They need opportunities to experiment and take intellectual risks, overcoming fear of failure, and to develop knowledge and skills that will serve them well in the global economy.
 These opportunities can be found through internships, volunteer activities, independent and collaborative projects, and undergraduate research.

 Gifts create such opportunities and support centers dedicated to this goal, including the Programs on Creativity and Innovation, the Center for Social Entrepreneurship, Middlebury FoodWorks, the Center for Careers and Internships, and the Undergraduate Research Office.

 Faculty and Academic Program Support

-Funds are needed to maintain this level of involvement and to recruit and retain top scholars.
-Funds are also needed to support research and curriculum development, so programs remain responsive to evolving fields of study.
+and curriculum development, so that programs remain responsive to evolving fields of study.